 Please read our Parents’ Guide, which provides many important details about our preparation process.

-Our date assignment survey for students born between September 1, 2005 and September 30, 2006 is now closed.
-Please contact the clergy office if you have any questions.
+Our date assignment survey for students born between October 1, 2006 and September 30, 2007 is available here.
+In addition, please contact the clergy office if you have any questions.

 Kol Kore Hebrew Computer Program Order Form (This is voluntary & not required)

 Bar/Bat Mitzvah Profile Form (Information for article to appear in the TRS Connection)

 Photography Policy Please provide this information to your photographer.

 1 Year prior to Bar/Bat Mitzvah: Attend our monthly family workshop with your child, where you will receive their binder, Hebrew materials, and you will fill out a tutor assignment survey.
 You will be notified of the date by the Clergy office.

 11-10 Months Prior to Bar/Bat Mitzvah: Either Cantor Shochet or Cantor Rhodes will assign your child a tutor, based on your survey.
 The tutor will be informed of the assignment and will contact you.

 10-6 Months Prior to Bar/Bat Mitzvah: Begin tutoring at 8 months for a morning service and 7 months for an afternoon service .
 After 4 tutoring lessons (roughly 2 months, schedule a Hebrew check with the clergy.